Andrew-Marfo/Andrew-Marfo/README.md

 Front-End Web and Mobile App Developer
 --------------------------------------

-I'm a dedicated Mobile App Developer and Frontend Web Developer with a deep passion for creating intuitive digital experiences.
-With expertise in building mobile applications using Flutter and crafting responsive web interfaces using React, I aim to merge creativity with functionality to deliver impactful solutions.
-Fun fact: I hold a CEH (Certified Ethical Hacker) certification and am passionate about blending my development skills with cybersecurity knowledge.
+I'm a dedicated Data Engineer and Mobile App Developer with a deep passion for creating intuitive digital experiences and robust data solutions.
+With expertise in building mobile applications using Flutter and designing scalable data pipelines using tools like Apache Airflow, AWS S3, MWAA, RDS, DynamoDB, and Redshift, I aim to merge creativity with functionality to deliver impactful solutions.
+Fun fact: I hold a CEH (Certified Ethical Hacker) certification and am passionate about blending my development skills with cybersecurity knowledge to ensure secure and efficient systems.

 * ✉️  You can contact me at [andrewmarfo23@gmail.com](mailto:andrewmarfo23@gmail.com)
 * 🧠  I'm learning advanced React techniques and diving deeper into the world of cybersecurity.